monster-cookie/starfield-encounters-overhaul/Documentation/Caves-ChangesAndNotes.md

   - Outpost
 - Description:
   - This is the base for the Cora Dungeon
-  - Big side room and huge main cavern perfect for the heatleaches
+  - Big side room and huge main cavern perfect for the Heatleeches
 - Spawns
   - Random Terrormorph
   - 10 x heatleaches

 ## Cave (OEAF010)

 Large Group Outpost Cave, will generate a large spacer force and themed boss chest.

 - Spawn Conditions: